Chapter 19: The Tragedy at Ong Thanh 062025

 phrased words were nothing more than cries for help.
 It was Clark's way

-of begging Terry to step up to his responsibility and give explicit
+of begging Terry to take on his responsibilities and give explicit

-instructions for he and his men for tomorrow's operation.
-All along
+instructions to him and his men for tomorrow's operation.
+All along,

-to last in his class at West Point.
-He should have taken that ranking as
+second-to-last in his class at West Point.
+He should have taken that

-a huge warning sign that he was in the wrong line of work, but he
+ranking as a huge warning sign that he was in the wrong line of work,

-didn't.
-A good leader always possesses the ability to read their people
+but he didn't.
+A good leader always possesses the ability to read their

-no matter what words come forth from their mouths.
-However, a good
+people, no matter what words come forth from their mouths.
+However, a

-leader must also be able to read themselves.
-If Terry could not read
+good leader must also be able to read themselves.
+If Terry could not

-himself or his men, whom he was with day in and day out, how could he
+read himself or his men, with whom he spent day in and day out, how

-ever hope to gain an understanding of a shadowy and ruthless foe like Vo
+could he ever hope to gain an understanding of a shadowy and ruthless

 War is awful.
 It's not a place to learn how to lead.
 Terry would